mess-nlesc/kunefe/README.md

 # Kunefe

-Kunefe is a Python package that helps users run Docker containers on HPC systems.
+Kunefe is a Python package that helps users run containerized applications (Docker) on HPC systems.
 It can:

 - convert an existing Docker image into an Apptainer image
+- connect to a remote host via SSH and run shell commands
-- generate scripts for batch jobs to run containerized images
+- generate scripts for batch jobs
-- submit jobs to HPC batch queues (SLURM)
+- submit generated job scripts to HPC batch queues (SLURM)
-- connect to a remote host via SSH and run commands
+- copy files and folders to a remote system
-- copy and retrieve files from a remote system
+- retrieve files and folders from a remote system
+- install Apptainer on a remote system
-- monitor the job queue
+- monitor the job queue (SLURM)

 ## Requirements